-19. Online Safety and Personal Electronic devices
+19. Online Safety and Personal Electronic devices including filtering and monitoring

-- 19.1 Staff and pupils will follow the schools E-Safety policy at all ties. - 19.2 Through training, all staff members will be made aware of: - Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity.
+- 19.1 Staff and pupils will follow the schools E-Safety policy at all ties. - 19.2 Through training, all staff members will be made aware of:

+- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity.

 19.3 Staff will be aware of the filtering systems in place and will know how to escalate concerns where they are identified.
+Filtering and monitoring systems protect pupils and staff from harmful and inappropriate content online.